vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/pipelines.md

 ## Understanding routes

-All requests to apps that are running on Tanzu Application Service go through a router which holds a mapping between the route and an app.
+All requests to apps that are running on *Tanzu Application Service* go through a router which holds a mapping between the route and an app.
 When a request comes in, it is routed to one of the app instances in a round-robin fashion.
-You have been using `--random-route` and `random-route: true` in the class because the route an app is bound to is global to the TAS installation.
+You have been using `--random-route` and `random-route: true` in the class because the route an app is bound to is global to the *Tanzu Application Service* installation.
 In other words, if one user takes the route `pal-tracker` then nobody else is able to use that route.
 Anyone asking to take the `pal-tracker` route after that would be